-On the Palestinian Authority side, the leading partners in the implementation of the PEGASE DFS programme will be the MoF, in close cooperation with the PMO and relevant Ministries.
+On the Palestinian Authority side, the leading partners in the implementation of the PEGASE DFS programme will be the MoF, in close cooperation with the Ministry of Planning and International Cooperation (MoPIC) and relevant Ministries.
 The MoF is in charge of the management of the DFS components and the daily correspondence with the EUREP.